 No one can predict exactly how long they will live, but they can estimate their maximum life span.
 Age 95 is a common benchmark, but for a cushion you could use 100 or 105.
-Regardless of what age you pick, it's possible to plan for your principal to approach zero at that age by using the DoubleBucket method.
+Regardless of your estimation, it's possible to plan for your principal to approach zero at that age by using the DoubleBucket method (see www.thedoublebucket.com).
 The DoubleBucket method uses a variable withdrawal rate that adjusts to market conditions.
-Even with that adjustment, the average withdrawal rate for the DoubleBucket method has always been higher than the 4% rule.
+Even with that adjustment, the average withdrawal rate for the DoubleBucket method has always been higher than the 4% rule in recent history (going back to 1972).

-The 4% rule, as well as the Monte Carlo method, do a good job of providing a high level of confidence that a specified income stream will be met.
+The 4% rule, as well as the Monte Carlo method, do provide a high level of confidence that a specified income stream will be met.
 However, to provide this safety net, the withdrawal rate needs to be conservative.
 In addition, there is no guarantee how much money will be left at the end.
 History has shown that some spans using the 4% rule barely made it, while other spans left several multiples of the original principal.
 Many clients are willing to sacrifice lower cash flow for this confidence, but other clients may have a different viewpoint.
 They may feel like money is being left on the table and are willing to take some risk in optimizing their income stream.
-Some clients may have under-saved and have no legacy wishes at all.
+Other clients, however, may have undersaved and have no legacy wishes at all.
 This is where the DoubleBucket methodology offers a better approach.